 - Silverhawks is repeatedly mentioned to take place in "the Limbo Galaxy", even if all of the events of the series happen within a single solar system and surrounding light-year-wide perimeter.

-- The Great Debate in Astronomy in 1920 focused on the observation of what we now know to be galaxies, but which were originally believed to be spiral nebulae within the outskirts of the Milky Way.
+- The Great Debate in Astronomy in 1920 focused on the observation of what we now know to be galaxies, but which were originally believed to be spiral-shaped nebulae within the Milky Way.